MicrosoftDocs/mixed-reality/mrtk-unity/packages/mrtk-packages.md

 - [Test utilities](#test-utilities-package)
 - [Examples](#examples-package)

-These packages are released and supported by Microsoft from source code in the [mrtk_release](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release) branch on GitHub.
+These packages are released and supported by Microsoft from source code on [GitHub](https://github.com/microsoft/MixedRealityToolkit-Unity/releases).

 ### Foundation package